audacioustux/audacioustux/src/content/blog/the-learning-to-learn-guide-for-software-engineers.md

 - The Law of Large Numbers
 - The Law of Small Numbers
 - The Law of Averages
+- Alianation Effect
+- Imposter Syndrome
+- The Peter Principle
+- The Hawthorne Effect
+- The Pygmalion Effect
+- The Golem Effect
+- The Halo Effect
+- The Horn Effect
+- The Dunning-Kruger Effect
+- The Spotlight Effect
+- The Bystander Effect
+- The Bandwagon Effect
+- The IKEA Effect
+- The Baader-Meinhof Phenomenon
+- The Benjamin Franklin Effect
+- The Zeigarnik Effect
+- The Endowment Effect
+- The Framing Effect
+- The Anchoring Effect
+- The Availability Heuristic
+- The Representativeness Heuristic
+- The Affect Heuristic
-- The Dialectical Method
+- The Dialectical Method -->

-## QnA - List of questions
+## QnA - List of questions I've been asked

 - how should I maintain my grade and learn out of curriculum in parallel?